9 Do’s and Don’ts of Nonprofit Social Media

 Do: Ensure content suits the specific platform on which it appears.
 Examples include:

-• Twitter: brief summaries and one-liners
+• X/Twitter: brief summaries and multimedia content

 • Facebook: conversational, relaxed, short